samuelbigio/DrumLooper/README.md

 # Installing
+Below is a link to a zip file hosted in google drive with an executable that can run on windows.

 [Zip With .exe](https://drive.google.com/open?id=1FV62ySMou_qc5eepr1XvZnzHq8_OVCsl)

 This program needs pygames and pydubs to run.
 Pydub requires ffmpeg as a dependency to run and that usually gives me an